aallbrig/Family-Memories-Book/app/chapters/Faith-Family-and-Friends.md

 Because I know of only one who smiles all the while
-It sorta makes your heart twist when it is turned on to you And it makes you want to cherish it and share with a few She is a fair-haired young lad that you always dream about But do you know she’s my granddaughter that I’m very proud?
+It sorta makes your heart twist when it is turned on to you And it makes you want to cherish it and share with a few She is a fair-haired young lady that you always dream about But do you know she’s my granddaughter that I’m very proud?
 She bounces in and out and I am always glad
 But when she goes away, I am very sad.